-- court has granted the motion.
-Local counsel or the PHV applicant need not file a response after an objection is filed unless ordered to do so by the court. - (4) Revocation of PHV Admission.
-The court may revoke a PHV Attorney's admission for good cause shown, including but not limited to, violation of this court's rules or failure to comply with court orders.

-(d) Rules and Conduct.

-- (1) An attorney who practices in this court must comply with the Local Rules of Practice, ECF Procedures Manual, Utah Rules of Professional Conduct, and Utah Standards of Professionalism and Civility.
+- An(C) Local counsel must be present when the attorney admitted pro hac vice may not appear without Local Counselappears in court, unless the court orders otherwise. - (3) Objection to PHV Admission.
+A party opposing pro hac vice admission must file an objection within 14 days of the filing of the motion, even if the court has granted the motion.
+Local Counselcounsel or the PHV Applicantapplicant need not file a response after an objection is filed unless ordered to do so by the court. - (4) Revocation of PHV Admission.
+The court may revoke a PHV Attorney's admission for good cause shown, including but not limited to, violation of this court's rules or failure to comply with court orders. - (d) Rules and Conduct. - (1) An attorney who practices in this court must comply with the Local Rules of Practice, ECF Procedures Manual, Utah Rules of Professional Conduct, and Utah Standards of Professionalism and Civility.
 An attorney's conduct and professionalism are governed by these rules and the manual. - (2) An attorney who practices in this court must register to efile and receive electronic notifications of case activity. - (3) An attorney who practices in this court must maintain valid and current contact information, including mailing, email, and telephone, in PACER.

-DUCIVR 83-1.5 ATTORNEYS - STUDENT PRACTICE RULE
+DUCivR 83-1.5 ATTORNEYS - STUDENT PRACTICE RULE